ccorsi/learning/resume/resume.md

 | :--- | ---: |
 | Progress Software Technology | Bedford, MA |

-- Primary developer for the ObjectStore&#174; Java Middle Tier Library (JMTL), a highly scalable middle-tier caching & transaction management system.
+- Primary developer for the ObjectStore&#174; Java Middle Tier Library (JMTL), a highly scalable middle-tier caching &amp; transaction management system.
 Responsibilities included design, implementation, scheduling, mentoring, testing, and documentation
     - _Updated JMTL integration with most prominent EJB servers_ such as Weblogic and JBoss using technologies such as JTA and XAResource
     - _Designed and implemented new features_ in JMTL such as real-time counter updates and run-time management tool
     - _Resolved major bugs_ within the JMTL update of JTA XAResource integration such as inconsistent committing/abort between ObjectStore transactions and application server XAResource transaction callbacks